nicolasruan/circular-statistics/README.txt

 28/11/2019

-For further information, you can contact me at
+For more information, feel free to contact me at NICOLAS RUAN nicolasruan@hotmail.com
-NICOLAS RUAN
-nicolasruan@hotmail.com